-Contractor to the Agency .
 The Contractor, through its Subcontractor(s), is responsible for determining the source, value, and availability of any applicable financial incentives to the project offered by the state and others in which the (installation/site) is located, and if the value of the incentives exceeds the administrative costs to be incurred by the Contractor or (Agency) in acquiring such incentives.

 The Contractor, through its Subcontractor(s), is responsible for coordinating with the CO for the preparation of all documentations required to apply for any such applicable financial incentives.

 The preferred method for applying financial rebates/incentives is to have the rebates/incentives disbursed directly to the ESCO and applied to reduce the total price.
 If this is not possible an alternative process must be considered in accordance with current Government policy.

+D. Payment

-Payment Following final acceptance of Line Items 1, 2, and 3 by It is the Contractor's responsibility to arrange for an adjustment to the due date for the first payment in the event of Contractor-caused delays in final acceptance of Line Items 1, 2, and 3.
-There shall be no additional cost to the Government or deviation from the dollar amount or number of payments in the TO.
-Delays by The Contractor enters into this TO as the franchised natural gas supplier to(Agency).
+Following final acceptance of Line Items 1, 2, and 3 by (Agency), payments will be made annually in accordance with the Payment and Termination Schedule (Attachment 16).
+The Contractor or its designee will submit an invoice for the first payment, which will be due and payable within 30 days from final acceptance of Line Items 1, 2, and 3.
+The Contractor will submit invoices annually thereafter.
+Each successive annual payment will be due on the anniversary of the due date of the first payment.

+The Contractor enters into this TO as the franchised natural gas supplier to (Agency).
 If the Agency terminates the natural gas service agreement with the Contractor prior to the date of completing repayment for this project, they will either continue to make the annual payment in accordance with the Payment and Termination Liability Schedule or shall pay the Termination Amount identified in such Payment and Termination Liability Schedule.